Enable cleaner, smarter tech for Europe’s future

 II.
 Ensure mutual recognition of security audits and standards.

-Allow one certification or assessment to satisfy equivalent requirements under related EU laws, and those of trade partners, to significantly streamline compliance.
-This gives European companies a competitive advantage by enabling them to benefit from global supply chains and service providers that already adopt rigorous security assessments, eliminating redundant testing and costs.
+Allow one certification or audit to satisfy equivalent requirements under related EU laws, and those of trade partners.
+This strengthens Europe’s competitiveness by enabling companies to rely on globally recognised security certifications, minimising repetitive testing and associated expenses.

-Enable digital re-use of security documentation so companies can focus on real-world resilience instead of redundant forms.
+Enable digital re-use of audit results and security documentation so companies can meet multiple obligations effectively.
+Automation will free resources from administrative tasks, letting firms focus on real-world resilience.

 2. Make sustainability an engine for growth